cameronrye/atproto-mcp/docs/examples/basic-usage.md

 **What Your LLM Tells You:**
 > "This thread has 5 replies.
 The original post says...
 The top reply from @user mentions... [summarizes the conversation]"

-## Authenticated Operations

-These examples require authentication (configured in your LLM client's MCP settings):

 ### Example 4: Create a Post

 **What You Say:**
 ```
-"Create a post saying 'Hello from AT Protocol MCP Server! 🚀'"
+"Create a post saying 'Hello from AT Protocol MCP Server!'"
 ```

 **What Happens Behind the Scenes:**